jamespjh/rsd-engineeringcourse/session07/07excercise.md

 $2\mathrm{N} \cdot 3\mathrm{m}$

-Write a python library to implement handling quantities with units, and converting between units, with a github repostiory and a setup.py file, and some unit tests.
+Write a python library to implement handling quantities with units, and converting between units, with a github repository and a setup.py file, and some unit tests.

 You should define operators for multiply, equality, and add for your class.